fauna/js-sample-app/README.md

 ## Run tests

-With the API server running, verify everything is working correctly by runnint tests.
+With the API server running, verify everything is working correctly by running tests.
 Change to the sample app `server` directory and run tests via `npm`:

 ```sh